Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic duodenal obstruction (duodenostasis) is a polyethological process leading to a violation of the passage through the duodenum and accompanied by duodenogastric reflux.
-These violations exist for a long time and are not the result of inflammatory changes.
+Chronic duodenal obstruction (duodenostasis) is a polyetiological process leading to a violation of passage through the duodenum and accompanied by duodenogastric reflux.
+These disorders exist for a long time and are not the result of inflammatory changes.
 The disease was first described in 1901.
-Chronic duodenal obstruction occurs:
+Chronic duodenal obstruction can be:

 - Primary.

 - Secondary.
-It occurs against the background of peptic ulcer of the duodenum, chronic liver and pancreas diseases.
+Occurs against the background of duodenal ulcer, chronic liver and pancreas diseases.

 - Functional nature.
-Violations of autonomic innervation of the duodenum.
+Disorders of the autonomic innervation of the duodenum.

-- The mechanical nature.
-Congenital anomalies, arterio-mesenteric obstruction, massive cicatricial periduodenitis and unusual fixation of the intestine with a violation of its shape at the site of the transition to the jejunum.
+- Mechanical nature.
+Congenital anomalies, arterio-mesenteric obstruction, massive cicatricial periduodenitis and unusual fixation of the intestine with a violation of its shape at the transition to the jejunum.

-- The condition of the gastric mucosa (reflux gastritis).
+- Condition of the gastric mucosa (reflux gastritis).

 - Diameter and shape of the duodenum.